Guidelines for genetic testing in people diagnosed with endometrial cancer

-Other people who may benefit from genetic counseling and testing
+Other people diagnosed with colorectal cancer who may benefit from genetic counseling and testing

-You may benefit from additional genetic counseling and expanded genetic testing if you had genetic testing in the past, you tested negative, and the following applies to you:
+People with endometrial cancer may benefit from additional genetic counseling and expanded genetic testing if they had genetic testing in the past, tested negative, and:

 Endometrial cancer survivors and those in treatment should speak with a genetics expert to see if testing is right for them.

 Genetic testing for relatives of people who have been diagnosed with endometrial cancer

 Genetic counseling and testing is also recommended for anyone with a first-degree or second-degree relative who has been diagnosed with endometrial cancer before age 50.

 See our sections Testing Guidelines by Cancer Type and Genetic Testing for People Who Have Never Been Diagnosed with Cancer for additional guideline information.

 The following resources can help you locate a genetics expert near you or via telehealth.

 - The National Society of Genetic Counselor website has a search tool for finding a genetic counselor by specialty and location or via telehealth.

 - InformedDNA is a network of board-certified genetic counselors providing this service by telephone.
 They can also help you find a qualified expert in your area for face-to-face genetic counseling if that is your preference.